 When the PASS-Key[®] III system senses that someone is using the wrong key, it shuts down the vehicle's starter and fuel systems.
 The starter will not work and fuel will stop being delivered to the engine.
 Anyone using a trial-and-error method to start the vehicle will be discouraged because of the high number of electrical key codes.

-When trying to start the vehicle, if the engine does not start and the SECURITY light comes on, the key may have a damaged transponder.
+When trying to start the vehicle, if the engine does not start and the SECURITY light comes on, there may be a problem with your theft-deterrent system.
 Turn the ignition off and try again.
 If the engine still does not start, and the key appears to be undamaged, try another ignition key.
 At this time, you may also want to check the fuse.
-See Fuses and Circuit Breakers on page 5-98.
+See Fuses and Circuit Breakers on page 5-112.
 If the engine still does not start with the other key, your vehicle needs service.
 If your vehicle does start, the first key may be faulty.
-See your dealer who can service the PASS-Key[®] III to have a new key made.
+See your dealer/retailer who can service the PASS-Key[®] III to have a new key made.